moosemeat817/PredatorSpawnSelector/README.md

 - Toggle to remove all regular wolves **across Great Bear Island**.
 - Toggle to remove all timberwolves **across Great Bear Island**.
 - Toggle to remove all starving wolves.

+  NOTE: This does not disable other wolves that have been set to a different type below.
+(Example- If you toggle off all timberwolves, but have regular wolves set to timberwolves in a particular region, then the timberwolves in that particular region will still spawn.)

 - Choose **one wolf type per region**:
   - **Regular Wolves**